shreyaM98/Homicide-Reports/index.md

 <img src="Best_tree.PNG" class="inline" class="center" />

+For forests, we fit two kinds with just a basic forest and ones optimizing the number of estimators.
+The basic forest with the entropy was the best result with the highest accuracy, F1 score and recall values.
+It is interesting that even optimizing the number of estimators used, we still did not get a great result from decision trees.

 | Forrest Type | Accuracy | F1 Score | Precision | Recall |
 | ------------- | ------------- | ------------- | ------------- |------------- |